SwiftERM Hyper-personalisation for ecommerce email marketing

 2. ColourPop

-ColourPop Cosmetics was launched by the same incubator as KKW Beauty and Kylie Cosmetics, however there is no celebrity figure behind its huge success.
-The company began in 2014, when co-founders, Laura and John Nelson noticed a gap in the makeup market for high quality, yet affordable products.
+ColourPop Cosmetics was launched by the same incubator as KKW Beauty and Kylie Cosmetics, however, there is no celebrity figure behind its huge success.
+The company began in 2014, when co-founders, Laura and John Nelson noticed a gap in the makeup market for high-quality, yet affordable products.

-With its wide range of popping colours, cruelty-free, vegan, and affordable cosmetics, ColourPop started out as an indie ecommerce company.
+With its wide range of popping colours, and cruelty-free, vegan, and affordable cosmetics, ColourPop started as an indie ecommerce company.
 They relied heavily on social media to build their brand – and they’ve succeeded.
 Let’s see how ColourPop managed to win at customer acquisition via social media.

 Why they’re winning

 As a digital native brand, ColourPop knows how to dominate social media.
-Their target audience are digital-first consumers, beauty enthusiasts who spend time on Instagram and YouTube and rely on their favourite beauty gurus for recommendations.
+Their target audience is digital-first consumers, beauty enthusiasts who spend time on Instagram and YouTube and rely on their favourite beauty gurus for recommendations.
 With over 10M Instagram followers, it’s plain to see that ColourPop knows exactly how to reach and appeal to this consumer group.

 Influencer collaborations